apocalyptech/minecraftxray/README.txt

 bedrock is off by default (though it will of course show up if necessary, regardless of this setting).

-Lastly, there is an "explored" area toggle, which basically just tints any blocks around torches with a green color.
+The "explored" area toggle, basically just tints any blocks around torches with a green color.
 This makes it very easy to see where you've explored in underground caves (and is fairly useless above ground).
 It does this in a 7x7x7 cube centered around the torches, so the highlighting can easily "bleed over" into adjacent tunnels where you might not have actually explored, but it's usually very easy to tell when that's happened.

+The toggle for grass sides will let you toggle the accurate grass sides on or off.
+Until version 3.2.0, Minecraft X-Ray drew grass as a solid block of green, which I found occasionally handy while hollowing out mountains and the like, to know where I could still dig out and where I was right up against the edge.
+X-Ray will now default to the more-accurate rendering, but you can toggle back and forth with the "G" key.

 The rendering information popup can be toggled with "R" and is on by default.
 This will let you know what these various settings are set to.